CROSSING THE AISLE

 DON'T BE FOOLED.
 KNOW THE REAL ENEMY.

 There are people and governments around the world that have a vested interest in keeping America's people divided.
-They use the media and American institutions to their advantage.
+They use the media and American institutions (including politicians) to their advantage.
+But don't be fooled.
+They want us divided.

 We are better than that.
 What good is gaining political points at the cost of losing freedom and our country's soul.
 There is a reason that people around the world want to immigrate only here.